-DECISION
+REASONS AND DECISION

-- [1] On December 23, 2015, a General Division member determined that the appeal of the Applicant from the previous determination of the Commission could not be considered because it was brought more than a year after the reconsideration decision was communicated to the Applicant.
-In due course, the Applicant filed an application requesting leave to appeal to the Appeal Division. - [2] Subsection 58(1) of the Department of Employment and Social Development Act (Act) states that the only grounds of appeal are that: - (a) the General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) the General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) the General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [3] The Act also states that leave to appeal is to be refused if the appeal has "no reasonable chance of success". - [4] The only issue before the General Division member was whether or not the Applicant's appeal to the General Division had been brought in time.
+- [1] Previously, a General Division member determined that the Applicant's appeal could not be considered because it was brought more than a year after the reconsideration decision was communicated to the Applicant.
+In due course, the Applicant filed an application requesting leave to appeal to the Appeal Division. - [2] Subsection 58(1) of the Department of Employment and Social Development Act (Act) states that the only grounds of appeal are that: - (a) The General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) The General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) The General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [3] The Act also states that leave to appeal is to be refused if the appeal has "no reasonable chance of success". - [4] The only issue before the General Division member was whether or not the Applicant's appeal to the General Division had been brought in time.
 According to ss.
 55(2) of the Act, the General Division cannot allow further time within which an appeal can be filed if that appeal has been brought more than one year after the reconsideration decision was communicated to the Applicant. - [5] In his decision, the General Division member determined that the Applicant's appeal had been brought more than a year after the reconsideration decision was communicated to him.
 As such, the member determined that he had no jurisdiction to allow the appeal to proceed.